defold/doc/docs/en/manuals/webview.md

 Later on we will explore more functionality by implementing a simple player feedback window.

 ## Opening a WebView
-Opening a webview is a simple call to `webview.create`, which will return a identification number associated with the newly created webview.
+Opening a webview is a simple call to `webview.create`, which will return an identification number associated with the newly created webview.
 This ID, which we will call `webview_id` from now on, will be used in other `webview` functions to interact with the specific webview instance.
 This means you can create and maintain multiple webviews simultaneously.